typedb/typedb-docs/09-schema/01-concepts.md

 In this example, attribute `content` can be owned by, for instance, a `post` entity.
 What this example aims to showcase is that the `content` attribute, besides its own value, owns an attribute named `language` which holds the name of the language the text is written in.

 ### Define an attribute to play a role
-An attribute can play a role in a relationship.
+An attribute can play a role in a relation.
 To define the role played by an attribute, we use the `plays` keyword followed by the role's label.

 <div class="tabs dark">